So, How Far Back Can HMRC Investigate Your Tax Returns?

 Any UK taxpayer can be subject to a tax investigation, as an individual or business.
 HMRC can investigate any taxes they administer and collect, including: Income tax, capital gains tax, corporation tax, value added tax (VAT), insurance premium tax, stamp duty land tax, stamp duty reserve tax, petroleum revenue tax, aggregates levy, climate change levy, landfill tax and excise duty.

 With that in mind, now is a good time to look at your record-keeping and administrative processes.
 If a tax investigation were launched against you next week asking for far-back information, how long would it take you to find what you need?
 How many tax returns would you sift through?
 And it’s not like you have all the time in the world—there are time limits on this process.
-On top of that, the more taxes you pay, the trickier tax investigations can be.
+On top of that, the more taxes you pay, the trickier tax investigations could be.

-As any taxpayer can be subject to an HMRC tax investigation, it’s probably best to be prepared.
+As any taxpayer or company can be subject to an HMRC tax investigation, it’s probably best to be prepared.
 Perhaps start with this list.
 Go through each one that applies to you and your business.
 If they asked about your corporation tax or capital gains, how confident do you feel about having all the information?
 If you’ve got FreshBooks, the answer is likely to be, “Quite confident, thank you.”
 Just knowing what you know gives great peace of mind.

 And knowing what you don’t know is incredibly valuable.
 Because then you can find out.
 (Before HMRC ever wants to know.)